Grothendieck-Serre in the quasi-split unramified case: The quasi-split unramified case of the Grothendieck--Serre conjecture

 \bpf We pass to connected components to assume that $\Spec(R)$ is connected, so that $R$ is a domain and, in particular, $R \neq 0$.
+We use \Cref{prop:reduce-to-sc} to replace $G$ by $(G^\der)^{\mathrm{sc}}$, and hence reduce to the case when our quasi-split $G$ is also semisimple and simply connected.

-Let $E$ be a $G$-torsor that trivializes over $\Frac(R)$, so also over $R[\f1r]$ for some $r \in R \setminus \{ 0\}$.
-By Popescu's theorem \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/07GC}{07GC}}, the ring $R$ is a filtered direct limit of smooth $\cO$-algebras.
-Thus, a limit argument allows us to assume that $R$ is the localization of a smooth $R$-algebra at finitely many primes $\fp$ that all lie over maximal ideals $\fp' \subset \cO$ with $k(\fp)/k(\fp')$ separable.
+Let $E$ be a $G$-torsor that trivializes over $K$, so also over $R[\f1r]$ for some $r \in R \setminus \{ 0\}$.
+By Popescu theorem \cite{SP}*{Theorem~\href{https://stacks.math.columbia.edu/tag/07GC}{07GC}}, the ring $R$ is a filtered direct limit of smooth $\cO$-algebras.
+Thus, a limit argument allows us to assume that $R$ is the semilocalization of a smooth $\cO$-algebra at finitely many primes.
 In this case, \Cref{cor:only-A1} gives a $G_{\bA^1_R}$-torsor $\sE$ whose pullback along the zero section is $E$ such that $\sE$ is trivial away from an $R$-finite closed subscheme $Z \subset \bA^1_R$.
-By \Cref{prop:A1-trivial}, such an $\sE$ is trivial, so $E$ is also trivial, as desired. \epf
+By \Cref{prop:A1-trivial} (with \Cref{eg:qsplit}), this $\sE$ is trivial, so $E$ is also trivial, as desired. \epf

-\beg In the case when $\cO$ is a perfect field, such as $\bQ$ or $\bF_p$, any regular $\cO$-algebra is geometrically regular, so, for split $G$, \Cref{thm:main} simultaneously reproves the equicharacteristic case of the Grothendieck--Serre conjecture settled in \cite{FP15} and \cite{Pan17b}.
-Similarly, in the case when $\cO = \bZ$, the $\cO$-fibers of $R$ are geometrically regular if and only if for every prime $p$ and every maximal ideal $\fm \subset R$ of residue characteristic $p$, we have $p \not \in \fm^2$, equivalently, $p$ is a regular parameter for the regular local ring $R_\fm$.
-In particular, \Cref{thm:main} recovers \Cref{thm:main-ann}. \eeg
+\begt In the case when $\cO$ is a perfect field, such as $\bQ$ or $\bF_p$, any regular $\cO$-algebra is geometrically regular, so, for quasi-split $G$, \Cref{thm:main} simultaneously reproves the equicharacteristic case of the Grothendieck--Serre conjecture settled in \cite{FP15} and \cite{Pan20a}.
+Similarly, in the case when $\cO = \bZ$, the $\bZ$-fibers of a $\bZ$-flat $R$ are geometrically regular if and only if for every prime $p$ and every maximal ideal $\fm \subset R$ of residue characteristic $p$, we have $p \not \in \fm^2$, equivalently, $p$ is a regular parameter for the regular local ring $R_\fm$.
+In particular, \Cref{thm:main} recovers \Cref{thm:main-ann}. \eegt